rbbb/marytts-lang-ko/README.md

 License:

-licensed under LGPL v3.0 with Seunghee loves robots clause.
+licensed under LGPL v3.0 with Seunghee loves robots clause, if you use this module on a robot, please send a video with the robot saying a few phrases.
 Released on her birthday.

 The hanja dictionary has been extracted from wikipedia/wiktionary and comes with its own license (same as wikipedia/wiktionary, currently CC-BY-SA, or whatever it becomes).